Horizon-bound objects: Kerr--Vaidya solutions: Discussion

-For Kerr--Vaidya black holes both with constant and variable angular momentum to mass ratio $a$, we also showed that two distinct notions of horizon become equivalent in the near-horizon description.
-The separatrix of the Kerr--Vaidya geometry (which approximates the event horizon when $M'\ll M'^2$) was shown to coincide precisely with the location of the Rindler horizon.
-This horizon plays a crucial role in the Hawking evaporation of a Kerr--Vaidya black hole, in accordance with previous work which used the Rindler form of the Kerr--Vaidya metric to determine the associated Hawking temperature.
-This suggests that the Kerr--Vaidya metric serves as a consistent model capturing back-reaction due to the Hawking process.
+For both Kerr--Vaidya black holes and generalized Kerr-Vaidya black holes (those with variable $a$), we also showed that two distinct notions of horizon become equivalent in the near-horizon description.
+The separatrix of the gKV geometry (which approximates the event horizon when $M'\ll M'^2$) was shown to coincide precisely with the location of the Rindler horizon.
+This horizon plays a crucial role in the Hawking evaporation of a gKV black hole, in accordance with previous work which used the Rindler form of the Kerr--Vaidya metric (with constant $a$) to determine the associated Hawking temperature.
+This suggests that the KV and gKV metrics both serve as consistent near-horizon models for capturing back-reaction due to the Hawking process in their respective regimes of applicability.